-The Supplier is to give information of agreements and arrangements if any part(s) of the services provided are subcontracted.
-The Supplier, in the following-up of subcontracts is to give emphasis to the quality management system of the subcontractor.
+The NDT Service Supplier is to give information of agreements and arrangements if any part(s) of the services provided are subcontracted, included level 3 NDT Services (as described in [2.5]).
+The NDT Service Supplier, in the following-up of subcontracts is to give emphasis to the quality management system of the subcontractor.

-Subcontractors are to meet the same requirements placed on Suppliers for any NDT performed.
+Subcontractors are to meet the same requirements placed on NDT Service Suppliers for any NDT performed.